 - 1. Project Abstract

 - 2. Project Relevance and Current Need

 - 3. Approach

 - 4. Outcomes and Evaluation

 - 5. Organizational Capacity

-- 6. Letters of commitment
+- 6. Letters of Support/Commitment

 - 7. Workplan

 - 8. Budget Narrative/Justification

-Applicants must document all of their source material.
+Applicants must document all source material.
 If any text, language, and/or materials are from another source, the applicant must make it clear the material is being quoted and where the text comes from.
 The applicant must also cite any sources when they include numbers, ideas, or other material that are not their own.

-Project Abstract Maximum Points: 6
+Project Abstract